mczerniawski/mczerniawski.github.io/_posts/2020-02-02-great-news.md

 ## The Great ~~Fear~~ News

 There was an email from a specific `FROM:` I was afraid to receive.
 The `MVP Global Administrator`.
-It cameon on Saturday and it began with:
+It came on on Saturday and it began with:

 ![MVP]({{ site.url }}{{ site.baseurl }}/assets/images/posts/the-great-news/picture1.png)